MH15/cube-world/README.md

 I've left this directory in the format that I found it.
 Until recently, the source code was believed to be lost.

+Making this game taught me many of the first things I learned in computer programming.
+The idea served as a framework to learn Javascript and later Unity.
+If I get around to it I'll make the Unity source code available as well.

 ## Notes
 - `css/` - so many CSS files
 - `dev photos/` - many unlabeled screenshots of the dev process